 Dan begins every engagement with a detailed discussion of client risks, opportunities, needs, options and goals.
 Dan then develops, refines and executes strategic litigation plans with an eye towards reaching a successful, timely and cost-effective resolution of the dispute.
 Dan’s ultimate goal is to become and remain a trusted advisor to each of his clients; providing first-rate legal knowledge and service at an exceptional value.

-Along with his litigation practice, Dan counsels and represents clients in various transactional matters.
+Along with his litigation practice, Dan counsels and represents clients in various real estate and transactional matters.
 On behalf of banks and other lenders, Dan routinely reviews and revises loan documentation for secured transactions.
 On behalf of employers, Dan has drafted employment agreements, independent contractor agreements, nondisclosure and noncompete agreements, employee handbooks and various HR policies and procedures.
 Dan also has experience drafting and reviewing licensing agreements, dealer and vendor relationship agreements, and many other agreements defining contractual relationships in various industries.

 Successfully resolved securities fraud claims against Colorado corporation brought by over 40 Plaintiffs from 17 different states.